JessicaGarson/Analyzing-Basketball-using-Python-Elasticsearch-and-Kibana/README.md

 # Analyzing Basketball using Python, Elasticsearch, and Kibana

-his demo provides a comprehensive guide on how to:
+This demo provides a comprehensive guide on how to:

 - Load data into Elasticsearch using Python.
 - Write effective queries in Elasticsearch.